c3lang/c3-spec/c3-spec.md

 #### Vector base type

-The base type of a vector must be of boolean, pointer, integer or floating point type.
+The base type of a vector must be of boolean, pointer, enum, integer or floating point type, or a distinct type wrapping one of those types.

 #### Min width